rcls/crap/README.txt

 The reconstructed CVS history has changed for some reason; because we use heuristics to reconstruct lots of information that CVS does not maintain explicitly, this can happen occassionally.
-Use the '-o' option to pass the '--force' parameter to git-fast-import.
-[This should be done in a more friendly manner!].
+Use the --force option (which gets passed through to git-fast-import).

 * crap-clone [or cvs or git-fast-import] core-dumped / aborted / failed.